Fitness: Getting and Staying Active

 "My mantra is 'Find a way to exercise.'
 It has made all the difference in my life."— John

 Most people don't think about being active or inactive as a habit.
 But it is.
 And habits are affected by many things, including our work schedule, our home life, and our social life.
 When something becomes a habit, we don't think about it much—we just do it, like brushing our teeth.

 The key to staying active is to make fitness a habit—something that you just do.

-Experts say it takes about 3 months of repetition to form a habit.
-For some people, even 3 months isn't enough.
+It might take a long time for you to form a habit.
 So start small, and keep doing an activity until you no longer think about it as something "extra" that you have to do.